Beirut derby (football)

 The Beirut derby (ديربي بيروت) is the name given in football to any match between cross-city rivals Ansar and Nejmeh.
-It is considered the biggest club football game in Lebanon.

 The derby has historically been the most anticipated game in Lebanon: both located in Beirut, Nejmeh and Ansar have shared the majority of Lebanese Premier League titles.
-Indeed Ansar holds 14 league titles, the most in the country, and Nejmeh have won eight, the second most.

-Ansar leads the head-to-head results in competitive matches with 37 wins to Nejmeh's 34; the two are tied in league wins (22), while Ansar lead in cup wins (15).
+Ansar holds 15 league titles, the most in the country, and Nejmeh have won nine, the second most.
+Ansar leads the head-to-head results in competitive matches with 44 wins to Nejmeh's 39.